 Although server-to-server encryption can protect messages passing over the Internet, attackers may try to obtain your archive of previous messages.
 They might do this by installing software on your computer or that of your correspondents, or by breaking into your email provider.
 This makes it important to protect your own computer and the passwords of any email services you use.
 (See sections below on Defending Your Data and Protecting External Data.)

-Instant messaging tools like CryptoCat, Google Hangout, Skype, Facebook Messenger, Kik, WhatsApp, Viber, and so on can be as vulnerable to interception as email.
+Instant messaging tools like Google Hangout, Skype, Facebook Messenger, Kik, WhatsApp, Viber, and so on can be as vulnerable to interception as email.
 Many chat programs use encryption to ensure that only the participants and the service provider can read messages or see who is communicating.
-Some services use an even safer approach in which only a chat's participants can read messages, but this is less common.
+Some services, such as CryptoCat, use an even safer approach in which only a chat's participants can read messages, but this is less common.
 Some service providers are willing to hand over chat logs when asked; others are not.
 Instant message services and their practices are constantly changing, so it's important to be aware of your provider's current practices.
 The messaging equivalent to PGP and GPG is Off-The-Record (OTR) Messaging, which can be used in combination with most instant messaging software.
 As with PGP/GPG, OTR requires that both sides of a conversation have the technical skill to install and learn new applications.

 There are many different ways to surveil and intercept electronic communication.
 When personal safety depends on the security of communications or the anonymity of a source, it may be sensible to dispense with them altogether.